 A thick rubber band holds the watch in place along with a tough-looking metal buckle.
 This is not your everyday wear to work sort of watch.
 The Armitron Adventure Digital Day and Date Altimeter / Barometer Watch deserves to be in the mountains and will soon become one of your favorite tools to take on your next adventure.

 Overall this watch will handle just about anything you can throw at it, and it’s even submersible in water up to 165 feet.
-And best of all this incredible watch is available for under $100.00 USD.
+And best of all this is a great watch that wont break the bank for an Outdoor Watch under $100.00